True-North-Intelligent-Algorithms/notebooks-and-napari-widgets-for-dl/_sources/2025_updates_and_advances/01_tools.md

 # 2025 Updates and Advances

-This workshop uses Jupyter Notebooks, Napari, Cellpose, Stardist and Microsam among other tools.
+The 2025 update to the workshop uses Jupyter Notebooks, Napari, Cellpose, Stardist and Microsam among other tools.
 In addition the following other projects are used.
+We will be using Pixi to get these projects.

 [tnia-python](https://github.com/True-North-Intelligent-Algorithms/tnia-python) - This is a general utility project for image processing including deep learning utilities.